Tests and treatments

-At Children’s, we’re dedicated to offering the best, most up-to-date tests and treatments to every child we see.
+At Children’s Hospital, we’re dedicated to offering the best, most up-to-date, safest tests and treatments to every child and teen we see.

-Some of the test and equipment we use include:
+Some of the orthopedic tests and equipment we use include:

 Advanced diagnostic imaging (radiology) services

 Children are more sensitive to X-rays, so finding the radiation level that allows us to make an accurate diagnosis and keep them safe can be tricky.
-Children's Hospital uses high quality and safe, low-dose radiation in pediatric imaging, and we have one of the nation's leading radiology programs for children.
+Children's Hospital uses high quality and safe, low-dose radiation in pediatric imaging, and we have one of the nation's leading radiology programs for children, which includes on-site access to CT, MRI, interventional radiology and other advanced imaging services.

 Quantec 3-D spinal measurement system